nashandsouza/strudel_reactor/README.md

 - Built using StrudelMirror (`CodeMirror`) so you can type and edit Strudel pattern code with syntax highlighting.
 - Accepts plain Strudel code (patterns, transforms, tempo changes, etc.) that you would normally run in Strudel.
 - The text from the editor is passed through a small preprocessing step (for example, making sure tempo is applied consistently).
-- If the input causes a runtime error, it is caught safely instead of crashing the whole app, and the error can be inspected in the console.

 ### **Output Panel**
 - Shows the **final preprocessed Strudel code** that will actually be sent to the engine.